About the FVCC Honors Symposium

 - Monday, February 23 – Generation Me and the Rise of Individualism: Understanding Generational Differences

-- Monday, March 2 – The Rise of the ‘Nones’: Why More Americans are becoming Non-religious
+- RESCHEDULED TO Thursday, March 26 – The Rise of the ‘Nones’: Why More Americans are becoming Non-religious

 - Tuesday, March 10 – Obamacare and Legalized Recreational Marijuana